TL;DR

 - Protect Your Sleep: Sleep is non-negotiable for mental recovery.
 Aim for 7-8 hours.
 Create a non-negotiable sleep routine: no screens an hour before bed, a cool, dark room, and a consistent bedtime.

-- Schedule 'Nothing': Your diary is filled with meetings and deadlines.
-You must actively schedule downtime.
+- Schedule 'Nothing': Your diary is filled with meetings and deadlines. you should consider whether you may need to actively schedule downtime.
 This means blocking out time for hobbies, family, or simply doing nothing, and protecting that time as fiercely as you would a board meeting.

 - Move Your Body: Physical activity is one of the most effective anti-anxiety treatments available.
 A brisk 30-minute walk, a gym session, or a bike ride can dramatically improve your mood and dissipate stress hormones.